50 Incredible Things To Do in Argentina

 5. See a performance at the Teatro Colón

-Teatro Colon is one of the most beautiful places to visit in Buenos Aires - plan to see a show or simply take a guided tour
+A close-up view of an ornate dome ceiling in a historic building.
+The circular ceiling features a central chandelier surrounded by a detailed fresco painting of figures in historical costumes, creating a mesmerising spiral effect.
+Teatro Colon is one of the most beautiful places to visit in Buenos Aires - plan to see a show or simply take a guided tour.

 The legendary opera singer Luciano Pavarotti once complained that the only flaw of the Teatro Colón in Buenos Aires was that the acoustics were so perfect that if you made even one tiny mistake the audience would hear it.